Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Toxicity

-Like other plants in the Moraceae family, Creeping Fig (Ficus pumila) sap may cause a skin inflammation in sensitive skin as stated by Wikipedia.
-Always wear gloves when handling Creeping Fig.
+As stated by Wikipedia, like other plants in the Moraceae family, the Ficus pumila sap may cause a skin inflammation in sensitive skin.
+Always wear gloves when handling this plant.

 Where to Buy